4 Types of Hemming Bending Process

 • Column 4: flatten sheet metal with 700N/mm2 tensile strength (stainless steel)

-There are four different hemming bending solutions to suit different bending conditions:
+There are four primary hemming bending solutions designed to accommodate various bending conditions and material requirements in sheet metal fabrication:

 Related: V & U-shaped Bend Force Calculator